 This reason might be quite a surprising one that leads to the failure of your software project, particularly in a non-evaluative and low-consensus organization that lacks leadership.
 However, it is very well known that some projects are not worth the effort; they can be pretty resource-intensive and defeat the entire purpose of investing money and time to develop the software.

-Choosing the right technology for your product is critical for the success of your project.
+Choosing the right technology stack for your product is critical for the success of your project.
 It makes sure that your project is reliable, secure, and fast.
 Never be close-minded towards new ideas of your developers or a software house you are working with.
 They might have broad experience in the field, and they can help you choose the right technology for your project.

 You can approach this problem by building your product as an MVP and choosing the correct and most effective technology for your project.
 Do this efficiently and significantly to reduce the cost and increase the speed of your process.